adrien-bon/bevy_ecs_tiled/book/src/guides/debug.md

 }
 ```

-Now, you can browse componentns from all entities spawned in your game.
+Now, you can browse components from all entities spawned in your game.

 More informations on the project [github page](https://github.com/jakobhellermann/bevy-inspector-egui).